mightypirate1/DRL-Tetris/README.md

 #### Advanced customization:

 If you wish to customizations that are not obvious how to do, just contact me and I will produce the documentation needed asap.
 To write your own agent and/or customize the training procedure, you will have to write code.
 Probably the best way to get into the code is to look at the function "thread_code" in threads/worker_thread.py where the main training loop is located.

+## Known issues:
+There are a lot of settings and combinations thereof that are not tested, since it would be prohibitively slow to do so.
+This means that if you test out the project and fiddle around, you probably will run into issues.
+Contact me if you need help, and if you solve any, please give me a pull-request.

+* If using different environments on different settings, the last one to be instantiated will impose it's settings on the others.
+This is generally only a problem when evaluating models trained on different settings.
+* SVENton-PPO could in theory become unbalanced in that the workers could drown the trainer in samples.
+This is nowhere near to occur on the test system, so there has been no need to guard against it.
+You would notice this by looking in the print-out flow for the line telling how long the last policy update took: "trained for 3.8436920642852783s [4707 samples]", and if each time it's printed, the numbers keep increasing, you have this problem.
+You need to slow down the workers to solve this then.
+Either put workers on CPU by setting "worker_net_on_cpu" to True, or change the number of workers.

 ## On the horizon: